wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Pre-builtApplication.md

 #Pre-built application v2

 In addition to allowing you to build your own applications, LUIS also provides selected models from the Microsoft Cortana personal assistant as a pre-built application.
-To use it, click on the "Cortana pre-built app" at the top of your list of applications.
+To use it, click on the "Cortana pre-built app" at the top of your list of LUIS applications.

 For example, the utterance "**set up an appointment at 2:00 pm tomorrow for 90 minutes called discuss budget**" returns:
 ```